renatoliveira/sf-ext-plus/README.md

 When you hover over a custom label in your Apex code, you'll see a tooltip that provides information about the label, including its name and value.
 This feature is useful for developers who want to quickly reference the details of a custom label without having to navigate to the custom label metadata file.

+### Create custom labels from the command palette

+You can create custom labels directly from the command palette.
+This feature allows you to quickly add new custom labels to your project without having to manually edit the metadata file or use the UI in Salesforce.

+The command to create a custom label is `Salesforce Ext.
+Plus: Create Custom Label`.
+When you run this command, you'll be prompted to enter the label name and value.
+The extension will then create a new custom label metadata file with the specified name and value.

 ## Planned features

 - Support for custom labels in Lightning Web Components (LWC) and Visualforce.